Introduction

 - Natural lights : Lights that are not manufactured.

-- Practical lights : Lights present on set and possibly visible to camera.
+- Practical lights : Lights which are part of the set dressing and possibly visible to camera.

-- Dramatic lights : Lights that are unjustified which main purpose is storytelling (also called studio lights).
+- Dramatic lights : Lights created on purpose for storytelling (also called “studio lights“).

 Natural lights